A road in the Caribbean nation of St Lucia was washed away after heavy rain.

 Glacier in Iceland

 The impact of climate change is posing a threat to many people's livelihoods and to sustainable development worldwide.
-The least developed countries and small island developing states – and marginalised population groups – are hardest hit by this impact, even though they have contributed least to climate change.
+The UN-defined groups of least developed countries (LDCs) and small island developing states (SIDS) – and socially disadvantaged population groups – are hardest hit by this impact.
+They contribute least to climate change, yet often they do not have the resources needed to deal with its impacts.

 That is why the BMZ is putting a strong focus on assisting people and countries in adapting to the consequences of climate change and becoming more resilient to its impacts.

 However, in some cases adaptation measures are simply not affordable, or unacceptable to the public, or technically not feasible.
-In such instances, climate change may result in economic losses and damages such as crop loss from droughts and destruction of homes and businesses by storms.
-However, there may also be non-economic consequences such as displacement, biodiversity loss, and even the loss of traditions and people's living environments.
-The losses and damages caused by climate change are posing major challenges for many people and countries.
+In such instances, climate change may result in economic losses and damages such as crop failure from droughts and destruction of homes and businesses by storms.
+In addition, there are non-economic losses and damages such as displacement, ecosystem loss, and loss of traditions, languages, and people's living environments.
+Such losses and damages often affect people for many generations – their options in life, their food security, and the social stability of their communities.

-Germany is addressing this through its development policy, working with the countries and people in question to develop solutions to help them prepare for, and protect themselves against, loss and damage.
+Germany is addressing this through its development policy, assisting countries and people in preparing for risks, preventing imminent loss and damage, and protecting themselves against climate-related damage.

 Video: Loss and damage